 Taking the 6th spot on our top 10 is St Paul’s Cathedral.
 This impressive cathedral dates back to 604 AD, however, the structure you see today was constructed in the 17th century.
 This iconic building has also featured in blockbusters like Harry Potter.
 This Cathedral is still a practicing place of worship and so entrance to the inside of the building is only permitted when attending a service.
 You are free to explore the gardens and grounds anytime.
 This Cathedral has hosted some of the most important weddings of all time.
 In 1981, it hosted Prince Charles and Lady Diana’s wedding.
 Don’t be getting any ideas ladies, not just anyone can tie the knot in this grand cathedral.
 Only if you have relation to someone in the chapel of the most excellent order of the British Empire, the cathedral’s crypt.
 Married there, buried there, I suppose.

 The next historic landmark is one of my personal favorites, Tower Bridge.
 This bridge is so beautiful and is unmissable over the River Thames.
-It was constructed in 1894 and has been a defining London landmark ever since.
+Constructed in 1894 and has been a defining London landmark ever since.
 The architecture and mechanism of this beautiful bridge is impressive today and remarkable for its time.
 Take a leisurely stroll and adventure across one of the world’s most beautiful bridges.

 The Tower of London is a historical Jewel maybe because it houses Her Majesty the Queen’s Crown Jewels in a vault that you can visit.
 The Tower of London is a place of beauty, wonder, marvel and terror.
 It is the Queen’s official Fortress and it has proudly sat on the banks of the River Thames since 1066 AD.
 Part of this structure was actually built by order of William the Conqueror.
 It has served as a fortress, torture chamber, military Armory, treasury and Royal Mint.